 Focal Length : 55mm Shutter Speed : 1/5th of sec Aperture : f/4 ISO : 1600

 You can see the difference in Shutter speed and ISO value (among these two photographs) which changed the amount of light coming to the sensor and hence changing overall brightness of the picture.
 You also have to be careful about choosing ISO value; higher the ISO value, more digital noise (grainy dots) will be present in the image.
-If you want to learn more about ISO and digital noise, please refer to my previous posts Understanding ISO in Digital Photography and Dealing with Digital Noise.
+If you want to learn more about the ISO and the digital noise, you may want to read my previous posts Understanding ISO in Digital Photography and Dealing with Digital Noise.